Wine Rating: 90

 Dear Editor, what’s up with the wine guy always reviewing expensive bottles?
 Doesn’t he know that there is a recession?
 Many American’s cannot afford the luxury of fine wine that costs as much as most people’s food or gas for the week?
 Can he humble himself and find something under $20 that a normal consumer can enjoy?

 These questions did not come via the website; they came via my friends who requested that I try and find a low-priced wine that is not as horrific as ‘Two Buck Upchuck’ (Charles Shaw).
 So over the last few months and after many, and I mean many terrible bottles of wine, I actually found one that is not only tolerable, but it’s damn good.
-Depending where you live, this wine may be hard to find.
-However if wine can be shipped to your state then this month’s wine is as close as a Google search away.
+Depending on where you live, this wine may be hard to find.
+However, if wine can be shipped to your state then this month’s wine is as close as a Google search away.

 After purchasing three cases of various wines, all under $20 it was the second from the last bottle that I found acceptable.
 I purchased this particular wine for two reasons.
 One; it is a Pinot Noir, my favorite.
 Two; the bottle was so damn cute.